-90. There is a large pool of capital seeking viable investment opportunities in sustainable practices.
-The capital is managed by global funds, philanthropic foundations, impact investors, international financial institutions, pension funds, insurance companies and many others.95 Investors typically need a large stream of similar investments in order to generate economies of scale, to modulate risks, to track comparative performance and impacts, to negotiate co-finance and to generate implementing capacity at regional scale in both the public and private sectors.
+90. There is a large pool of 'blue' and 'green' capital seeking viable investment opportunities in sustainable practices.
+This capital is managed by global funds, philanthropic foundations, impact investors, international financial institutions, pension funds, insurance companies and many others.
+94 Investors typically need a large stream of similar investments in order to generate economies of scale, to modulate risks, to track comparative performance and impacts, to negotiate co-finance and to generate implementing capacity at regional scale in both the public and private sectors.